Table of Contents

 Signs and symptoms of lung cancer

 Common symptoms include a persistent cough, hemoptysis, shortness of breath, chest pain, decreased appetite, unexplained weight loss, and wheeze.
-If the carcinoma has already spread, it can present with jaundice, bone pains, constipation or bloody stools.
-Breast cancer, colon cancer, prostate cancer, and bladder can metastasize to the lungs.
-Lung cancer can spread in the body to the bones, brain, liver, and adrenal glands.
+If the carcinoma has already spread, it can present with jaundice, bone pain, constipation, or bloody stools.
+Breast, colon, prostate, and bladder cancer can metastasize to the lungs.
+Lung cancer can metastasize to the bones, brain, liver, and adrenal glands.

 Types of Lung Cancer

 The classification of bronchial carcinoma is made in small-cell and non-small cell lung carcinomas.
-The distinction is made with regard to biological behavior, prognosis and treatment options.
+The distinction is made in terms of biological behavior, prognosis, and treatment options.

-Lung cancer is a broad term used to describe tumors which arise in the respiratory system from the respiratory epithelium i.e bronchi, bronchioles and alveoli.
-Broadly on the basis of histology, we classify lung tumors into two types:
+Lung cancer is a broad term used to describe tumors that arise in the respiratory system from the respiratory epithelium (bronchi, bronchioles, and alveoli).
+Broadly based on histology, we classify lung tumors into two types:

 - Small cell lung cancer